Search Menu

 How to Clean Dog Ears in Three Easy Steps

-1. Assemble your supplies so everything is at hand and nearby your and your dog.
+1. Assemble your supplies so everything is at hand and near your and your dog.
 Try to clean your dog’s ears when your dog is calm, as this will help make the process easier.
 Don’t be afraid to use treats to make it a positive experience for your pet.

 2. Squeeze a veterinary ear-cleaning solution to fill your dog’s ear canal and massage gently at the base of the ear for about 30 seconds.
 You will hear a squishing sound as the product works to dislodge and dissolve any debris and buildup.
 Don’t let the tip of the applicator touch your dog’s ear, as this can contaminate the solution with bacteria.